 Planning for England’s census was very far advanced when COVID-19 struck and with no obvious end-point for the pandemic in site, preparations continued during lockdown.
 ONS reported in January 2021 that they had already started to print census questionnaires.
 One reason for the March date was “to allow sufficient hours of daylight for field officers to work, and avoiding periods when people are likely to be away on holiday”.
 So a delay would likely have knock the census back a full year with a significant cost of around £360 million.
 The data impact would also be significant by disrupting the 10-yearly pattern of data collection.

-Rather than seeing 2021 as an outlier, the ONS took the stance that a census is vital at this time to ensure that we can understand the impact of the COVID-19 pandemic and Brexit on the nation.
+Rather than seeing 2021 as an outlier, the ONS took the stance that a census was vital at this time to ensure that we can understand the impact of the COVID-19 pandemic and Brexit on the nation.
 As such the 2021 Census was not postponed indefinitely to wait for an unknowable "back to normal" date.